Transfer to the One of the Nine UC Campuses

 - the last college before admission to a UC campus was a California community college (excluding summer sessions), and

-- completed at least 30 semester (45 quarter) UC transferable units at one or more California community colleges
+- completed at least 30 semesters (45 quarter) UC transferable units at one or more California community colleges

 3. Do California community college transfer students have priority for admission over other transfer applicants?